CA-MA-VCM/VCMsCabinet/content/Spirits/Ghosts/Little Petunia.md

 *Sketch to be added.*

 > [!important] IMPORTANT
 > Petunia is only a child.
 I cannot stress this enough, she is ==six years old==.
 Involving her in any form of research or ARC matters is strictly off-limits unless it concerns her safety directly.
-If you break this rule, I will ==PERSONALLY SCOLD YOU MYSELF== and you will no longer be trusted to handle spirits properly.
+If you break this rule, I will PERSONALLY SCOLD YOU MYSELF and you will no longer be trusted to handle spirits properly.
 >
 > — TERMITE, Spirit Specialist.